endurantgames/cosmiclegends/src/classes/kid.md

     When your Mentor is present with you, you can use one of their skills once per Hero Phase, as if you had the Skill yourself.

-Only a Child

-:   Most adults underestimate you.
-Add 3 to the dice pool when
-    you roll to advance the Outwit goal against a source that's older than you.

 Pet

 :   *Prerequisite: You can't have another __Pet__ Ability.*